snorkel-team/website/_use_cases/03_spam_data_slicing_tutorial.md

 ## 2. Monitor slice performance with [`Scorer.score_slices`](https://snorkel.readthedocs.io/en/master/packages/_autosummary/analysis/snorkel.analysis.Scorer.html#snorkel.analysis.Scorer.score_slices)

-In this section, we'll demonstrate how we might monitor slice performance on the `short_link` slice — this approach is compatible with _any modeling framework_.
+In this section, we'll demonstrate how we might monitor slice performance on the `short_comment` slice — this approach is compatible with _any modeling framework_.

 ### Train a simple classifier
 First, we featurize the data — as you saw in the introductory Spam tutorial, we can extract simple bag-of-words features and store them as numpy arrays.